emoncms/emoncms/readme.md

 ## Modules

 Modules can be installed by downloading or git cloning into the emoncms/Modules folder.
-Be sure to update check for database updates in Administration menu after installing new modules:
+Be sure to check for database updates in Administration menu after installing new modules:

 - [Dashboards module](https://github.com/emoncms/dashboard), required for creating, viewing and publishing dashboards: